luisvinatea/marketing_tools/README.md

 print(f"Potential total page engagements: {potential_total_engagements:.2f}")
 print(f"Additional page engagements: {additional_engagements:.2f}")
 ```
-<h3>Analysis Summary</h3>

-<h4>Most Cost-Effective Strategy</h4>
+## Analysis Summary

+### Most Cost-Effective Strategy

-<p><strong>Most cost-effective strategy:</strong> Followers for Engagement<br>
+- **Most cost-effective strategy:** Followers for Engagement
-<strong>Total investment:</strong> 11,985.45 BRL<br>
-<strong>Potential savings:</strong> 4,588.26 BRL<br>
-<strong>Percentage savings:</strong> 38.28%<br>
+- **Total investment:** 11,985.45 BRL
+- **Potential savings:** 4,588.26 BRL
+- **Percentage savings:** 38.28%
-<strong>Current total page engagements:</strong> 54,391.09<br>
+- **Current total page engagements:** 54,391.09
-<strong>Potential total page engagements:</strong> 88,128.31<br>
+- **Potential total page engagements:** 88,128.31
-<strong>Additional page engagements:</strong> 33,737.22<br></p>
+- **Additional page engagements:** 33,737.22
+---

-<p>For this restaurant, if the primary goal was to grow its followers, focusing solely on using the <strong>"Boost Post"</strong> button on Instagram would have been significantly more cost-effective.
-The analysis revealed that the most cost-effective strategy was the <strong>"Followers"</strong> strategy for the <strong>"Engagement"</strong> objective, achieved through Instagram's <strong>"Boost Post"</strong> function.</p>
+For this restaurant, if the primary goal was to grow its followers, focusing solely on using the **"Boost Post"** button on Instagram would have been significantly more cost-effective.
+The analysis revealed that the most cost-effective strategy was the **"Followers"** strategy for the **"Engagement"** objective, achieved through Instagram's **"Boost Post"** function.

-<p>If the entire advertising budget of 11,985.45 BRL had been allocated to this strategy, the restaurant could have saved approximately <strong>38.28%</strong> of its total investment.
-This would have resulted in a total saving of <strong>4,588.26 BRL</strong>.
+If the entire advertising budget of 11,985.45 BRL had been allocated to this strategy, the restaurant could have saved approximately **38.28%** of its total investment.
+This would have resulted in a total saving of **4,588.26 BRL**.
 Additionally, the number of page engagements would have increased substantially.
-Instead of the current total of <strong>54,391</strong> page engagements, the potential total could have reached <strong>88,128</strong>, yielding an additional <strong>33,737</strong> page engagements.</p>
+Instead of the current total of **54,391** page engagements, the potential total could have reached **88,128**, yielding an additional **33,737** page engagements.

-<p>This analysis underscores the effectiveness and efficiency of using Instagram's <strong>"Boost Post"</strong> button for growing followers and engaging with a broader audience, offering significant savings and better engagement outcomes compared to other strategies.</p>
+This analysis underscores the effectiveness and efficiency of using Instagram's **"Boost Post"** button for growing followers and engaging with a broader audience, offering significant savings and better engagement outcomes compared to other strategies.

-<p>By reallocating the advertising budget to the most cost-effective strategy, the restaurant could have maximized its return on investment and achieved better engagement results with a lower expenditure.</p>

-<p>This highlights the potential benefits of focusing on the most cost-effective advertising strategies to achieve desired business outcomes while optimizing marketing expenditures.</p>
+By reallocating the advertising budget to the most cost-effective strategy, the restaurant could have maximized its return on investment and achieved better engagement results with a lower expenditure.
+This highlights the potential benefits of focusing on the most cost-effective advertising strategies to achieve desired business outcomes while optimizing marketing expenditures.